steve-community/steve/README.md

     Make sure MySQL is reachable via TCP (e.g., remove `skip-networking` from `my.cnf`).
     The following MySQL statements can be used as database initialization (adjust database name and credentials according to your setup).

-    * For MySQL 5.7 (and MariaDB 10.3):
+    * For MySQL 5.7 (and MariaDB):
         ```
         CREATE DATABASE stevedb CHARACTER SET utf8 COLLATE utf8_unicode_ci;
+        CREATE USER 'steve'@'localhost' IDENTIFIED BY 'changeme';
-        GRANT ALL PRIVILEGES ON stevedb.* TO 'steve'@'localhost' IDENTIFIED BY 'changeme';
+        GRANT ALL PRIVILEGES ON stevedb.* TO 'steve'@'localhost';
-        GRANT SELECT ON mysql.proc TO 'steve'@'localhost' IDENTIFIED BY 'changeme';
+        GRANT SELECT ON mysql.proc TO 'steve'@'localhost';
         ```

     * For MySQL 8: